Service Charter

 Breaches of privacy and access to medical records

-The Office of the Australian Information Commissioner is the independent national regulator for privacy and freedom of information.
+- The Office of the Australian Information Commissioner is the independent national regulator for privacy and freedom of information.
 They promote and uphold your rights to access Commonwealth government-held information and have your personal information protected.

-Cosmetic Surgery complaints
+Cosmetic surgery complaints

 Patients who have been harmed by cosmetic surgery are encouraged to directly report their concerns by contacting the Australian Health Practitioner Regulation Agency’s Cosmetic Surgery Hotline on 1300 361 041.